chlaudon/tips/linux.md

 sar -r -u -o mem.log 60 > /dev/null 2>&1

-This file is binary and can only be decoded using the sar command.
+This file is binary and can only be decoded using the sar command:

 CPU consumption: `sar -f mem.log | more`

 Memory consumption (-r option): `sar -r -f mem.log | more`